Depending on your business type, there are different ways to prepare and file your taxes.

 Determine the correct IRS tax form.
 You always need to report your business earnings to the IRS and pay tax on them, but choosing the right form to report earnings on depends on how you operate your business.

 Many small business owners use a sole proprietorship which allows them to report all of their business income and expenses on a Schedule C attachment to their personal income tax return.
-If you run the business as an LLC and you are the sole owner, the IRS also allows you to use the Schedule C attachment.
-However, if you use a corporation or elect to treat your LLC as one, then you must always prepare a separate corporate tax return on Form 1120.
+If you run the business as an LLC and you are the sole owner, the IRS also considers you to be a sole proprietorship that also uses the Schedule C attachment.
+However, if your business is organized as a corporation or you elect to treat your LLC as one, then you need prepare a separate corporate tax return using Form 1120 for C-Corporations or Form 1120S for S-Corporations.
+Multi-member LLCs are considered partnerships and typically file Form 1065.

-When you use TurboTax Home & Business (sole proprietors and contractors) or TurboTax Business (corporations, LLCs and partnerships), you just need to answer simple questions about your business income and expenses, and we’ll fill in all the right forms for you.
+When you use TurboTax Home & Business (for sole proprietors and independent contractors) or TurboTax Business (corporations, LLCs and partnerships), you just need to answer simple questions about your business income and expenses, and we’ll fill in all the right forms for you.

 Step 3—Fill out your form

-Fill out your Schedule C or Form 1120.
-If you will be reporting your business earnings on Schedule C, you can search the IRS website for a copy or use TurboTax to generate the form for you after you input all of your financial information.
+Fill out your Schedule C or Form 1120 or 1120-S. If you will be reporting your business earnings on Schedule C, you can search the IRS website for a copy or use TurboTax to generate the form for you after you input your financial information.

-Schedule C is a simple way for filing business taxes since it is only two pages long and lists all the expenses you can claim.
+Schedule C is a simple way for filing business taxes since it is only two pages long.
 When complete, you just subtract your expenses from your business earnings to arrive at you net profit or loss.
-You then transfer this number to your personal income tax form and include it with all other personal income tax items.
+You then transfer this amount to your personal income tax form and include it with all other personal income tax items.

 However, if you use a Form 1120, you calculate your taxable business income in the same way, but the form requires more details that may not always apply to a small business.
 The biggest disadvantage of filing a Form 1120 is that it is separate from your personal income tax return.